euler-xyz/euler-vault-kit/docs/whitepaper.md

 Note that this behaviour can in principle be exploited by opportunistically wrapping [gasless transactions](#gasless-transactions) that withdraw/repay into a surrounding batch that deposits/borrows an equivalent amount.
 The executor is effectively able to transfer the user's supply/borrow quota into their own account instead of reducing the capped value.

 In some very unusual circumstances, it has been discovered by auditors that due to rounding, a `repay()` operation could fail while a vault's supply cap is exceeded.
 In this event, a user should ensure they are not repaying multiple sub-accounts in the same batch, and/or pull all of their debt except for some dust to another sub-account and repay from there.
-Since these circumstances are so rare (we don't expect them to ever arise in the real world), it was not considered worth preventing this in the contracts.
+Since these circumstances are so rare (we don't expect them to ever arise in the real world), it was not considered necessary to prevent this in the contracts.

 ### Hooks